admiralappsec/eks-github-actions-demo/README.md

   - REQUIRED: YES
   - Description: "Azure Spring Cloud service name."
   - Default: No Default Value
-- `file-upload-artifact-location`
-  - REQUIRED: NO
-  - Description: "Location of the artifact used to upload the contrast.jar file.
-Location relative to /docker-action/Dockerfile."
-  - Default: No Default Value
 - `application-artifact-location`
   - REQUIRED: YES
   - Description: "Location of the deployable application artifact.
 Location relative to /docker-action/Dockerfile."